jeffwise26/hammerspoon-setup/README.md

 ## Setup
 1. Download https://www.hammerspoon.org/
-2. Open hammerspoon and copy/paste the contents of init.lua
+2. Open hammerspoon and select open config
+3. copy/paste the contents of init.lua from this repo